Read this with an open mind.

 Something similar is happening on the Linux desktop ship - everybody says he’s on board, but very few people are actually rowing and bringing the Linux desktop to it’s designated port.

-I’ve written only two desktop project for Linux from scratch (an English-Bulgarian dictionary utility and a GUI front-end for pacman on Arch Linux), but I’ve contributed bug reports and patches to lots of projects.
+I’ve written only two desktop projects for Linux from scratch (a simple English-Bulgarian dictionary utility and a GUI front-end for pacman on Arch Linux), but I’ve contributed bug reports and patches to lots of projects.
 No matter what your opinion about me is - I’ve done something for the Linux desktop and I’m doing something for the desktop now as well - writing this article…

 What have you done?
 Sure, very few users are software engineers, but that doesn’t mean they can’t help.
 Bug reports are just as important as patches.
 Ideas and suggestions for improvements are highly valued as well.
 Don’t sit in the shadows doing nothing - step into the light and do something to help your favorite project get a little bit better.